lcfme/electron-cli/README.md

 ```
 electron-cli start --global
 ```
-This will run the electron application on the current directory if you provide the global flag it will run the application with the globally installed electron instance.
+This will run the electron application on the current directory, if you provide the global flag it will run the application with the globally installed electron instance.

 ### Pack electron application